Best Christmas films on Disney plus 2022: 14 of the best movies streaming on Disney+

-Best Christmas films on Disney+ 2022: 14 of the best movies streaming on Disney plus
+What Christmas films are on Disney plus: 14 of the best festive films on Disney+

-Here are 14 of the best Christmas movies to stream on Disney+ over the festive season.
+Here are 14 of the most highly rated Christmas films streaming on Disney plus over the festive season.

 It has been a positive year for Disney+ with the new streaming service sky rocketing in popularity as the year has gone on.